eebasadre20/flow/README.md

 ## Quickstart

+After installing Flow in your Rails project, you will need create state, operation(s), and the flow itself.

-Define state object that will be used throughout the Flow:
+Define state object that will be used for a certain flow:
 ```ruby
 # app/states/charge_state.rb